 Step 7 switchport pvid <vlan-id></vlan-id> Configures the PVID for this interface.
 The VLANs identifiers could be any VLAN number from 1 to 4069.
 The VLAN provided in this command must exist in the switch.
 If the VLAN does not exist, create it first.
-This command accepted only when the Step 8 show vlan port config port < iftype > < ifnum > port is "Hyrbrid" mode.
-Displays the configured VLAN and ports information. show running-config Step 9 show vlan write startup-config Optional step - saves this VLAN configuration.
+This command accepted only when the Step 8 show vlan port config port <iftype> <ifnum></ifnum></iftype> port is "Hyrbrid" mode.
+Displays the configured VLAN and ports show running-config information. show vlan Step 9 write startup-config Optional step - saves this VLAN configuration to be part of startup configuration.